fionayr/git-hub-ws/README.md

 - As you edit your site, this preview will update
 - If you make changes to your `_config.yml` file, you'll need to stop the server (`ctrl-c`) and run it again: `bundle exec jekyll serve`
 - When you're done working, be sure to stop your server before you close your laptop

+### Customizing your site

+- Change your site's title, description, and author settings in the _config.yml file - look at the README for the Dinky theme (or whichever you choose) to learn how to configure other settings: https://github.com/pages-themes/dinky (NB - other themes will handle this differently)

+- Try out other supported themes: https://pages.github.com/themes/

+- Add a document called 'index.md' to your repository and that content will override your README.md to become the home page

+- If you want, check out this tutorial for GitHub pages: https://docs.github.com/en/pages/quickstart